MichaelWong1024/CSEps/HW3/README.txt

 -------------------------------
 1. Open a terminal and navigate to the folder containing the source code and Makefile (`~/desktop/6010/HW3`).
 2. Run the command 'make' to compile the code.
-3. Execute the compiled program by running './connections' followed by the filename and max label, e.g., `./connections data.txt 2`.
+3. Execute the compiled program by running './connections' followed by the filename and max label, e.g., `./connections connections_advanced_test.txt 2`.

 Manual Compilation for Main Program
 -----------------------------------